B99, Bx99, and M99 buses: Route descriptions

 Under normal service patterns, the New York City Subway typically runs 24/7 service.
 The 2 train usually travels from Wakefield–241st Street in the Bronx to Flatbush Avenue–Brooklyn College in Brooklyn overnight, while the 4 train travels from Woodlawn in the Bronx to New Lots Avenue overnight.
 As a result of the COVID-19 pandemic in New York City, overnight subway service was suspended between 1:00 AM and 5:00 AM from mid-2020 to mid-2021.

 The B99, Bx99, and M99 buses followed routes very similar to the 2 and 4 trains' overnight patterns.
 The M99 was based out of Michael J. Quill Depot in Midtown, the B99 was based out of East New York Bus Depot in East New York, Brooklyn, and the Bx99 was based out of West Farms Depot in West Farms, Bronx.

 B99

 The B99 originated in Manhattan a block south of Columbus Circle.
 The bus then traveled southbound via the Ninth and Tenth Avenues Line and northbound via the Eighth Avenue Line before reaching 14th Street.
 After this the B99 used the 14th Street Crosstown Line until turning onto the Fifth and Sixth Avenues (northbound) and Seventh Avenue (southbound) lines.
 The B99 then followed Canal Street and went over the Manhattan Bridge, arriving into Brooklyn.
 The bus then followed Flatbush Avenue, and after briefly using Eastern Parkway, the bus turned onto the Nostrand Avenue Line,laid over on Nostrand Avenue (the B99 used it southbound) and New York Avenue (the B99 used it northbound).
-The bus ended its route near the 2 train terminus at Flatbush Avenue-Brooklyn College on Avenue H.
+The bus ended its route near the 2 train terminus at Flatbush Avenue-Brooklyn College on Avenue H. The B99, as of 2024, is now used for 3 train shuttle bus service between Utica Avenue and New Lots Avenue.